blahosyl/enlightened-publishing/README.md

 The  `css` file of the project was regularly tested by [Jigsaw](https://jigsaw.w3.org/css-validator/).
 The issues discovered during validation are tracked in [GitHub Issues](https://github.com/blahosyl/academic-publishing/issues).

-In the current version of the site, no errors or warning were found during validation.
+In the current version of the site, no errors or warnings were found during validation.

 ![CSS: no issues or warnings](readme-pics/css-validation.png)